List of United States Space Force astronauts

 This is a complete list of astronauts in the United States Space Force.
-There have currently been two NASA astronauts who have been members of the U.S. Space Force.
+There have currently been three NASA astronauts who have been members of the U.S. Space Force.
 The first U.S. Space Force astronaut, Colonel Mike Hopkins, commemorated the service's first birthday by having his transfer ceremony on 19 December 2020 on the International Space Station.